Wild Hibiscus: Barely Known in The United States

 Known throughout the Tropics

 It seems that Wild Hibiscus is found almost everywhere in the tropics.
 So ubiquitous is this plant, that there is disagreement as to where are its origins.
 It grows wild in many parts of the world.
 Yet, this amazing plant will grow quite well in most of our gardens if started like a tomato plant and transplanted into the garden after danger of frost.

 Easy to Grow and Hardy

 Wild Hibiscus is super hardy.
-It laughs at Oklahoma heat and drought.
-It endures and persists through unexpected cool spells in spring.
+It laughs at Oklahoma heat and drought and endures and persists through unexpected cool spells in spring.
 It shoulders weeds to the side.
-It’s so robust that our current crop is crowding my okra!
+It’s so robust that I’ve seen it crowd okra!
 Before 2017 I had heard of it being grown successfully as far North as New Jersey.
-This year, Green Country Seed Savers has a member succeeding with it in Connecticut!
+In 2018 a Green Country Seed Savers has a member succeeding with it in Connecticut!
 Only with experimentation can we know just how far North this garden jewel will succeed.

 Beautiful and Delicious

 The Wild Hibiscus plant is beautiful!
 Its leaves are green with red veins.
 Its stems are red.
 In my garden, the plants reach as high as 6’ and as wide as 4.’
 The flowers are open from sunrise until shortly after noon and are light yellow with a rose blush.
 It’s seed pods are covered by a calyx (a part of the flower actually encloses the seed pod), which is cherry red.
 The calyxes are long lasting and more beautiful than the flowers themselves.
 This plant would make a very nice temporary hedge and is striking enough to be used as an ornamental.